NorthStarUAS/insgnss_tools/README.md

 ## Supported data log formats

-* rcUAS HDF5 and CSV formats
+* Native NorthStarUAS (AuraUAS) HDF5 and CSV formats
 * UMN1 (.mat) and UMN3 (HDF5)
 * Ardupilot tlog (partial support, I would be happy to find a volunteer to improve this.)